 Seek attractive acquisitions.
-We plan to continue to pursue acquisitions of complementary product lines and businesses.
+We plan to continue to pursue acquisitions of complementary product lines and businesses, which could include wholesale and retail opportunities.
 In July 2005, we acquired two businesses, Marvin Richards and Winlit, both of which added name-brand licenses, including Calvin Klein, Guess?, Tommy Hilfiger and Ellen Tracy, to our expanding brand portfolio.
 In addition, each of these companies has recognized proprietary labels and significant private label programs.
 These acquisitions have increased our portfolio of licensed brands, added additional retail customers and allowed us to realize economies of scale.
 We believe that our existing infrastructure and management depth will enable us to complete additional acquisitions in the apparel industry.